Silk screen printing basically pastes a layer of colour on top of the garment through a screen.

 It has an extensive colour options, and has the maximum details in design.
 It can easily be customized for designs.

-It is not cost-effective for bulk printing and has limited design placement.
+However, it is not cost-effective for bulk printing and has limited design placement.